whiprandolph/bestseller/Scratch/02 - Meeting the Ashaninka_old.md

 Mike was right about that too.
 A few months later, when I was talking with my father in Los Angeles, he asked me what I had learned.
 I teared up, as I still do today whenever I think about my time with the Ashaninka.
 I told my dad, "I don't know everything I learned.
 I'm still figuring it out.
 But I know this: people can live differently.
 We can treat each other well.
 I know it is possible, and I will never doubt it again because I saw it with my own eyes."

-I knew humans could live in a healthy culture -- the Ashaninka had proven it's possible!
+I knew humans could live in a healthy nation -- the Ashaninka had proven it's possible!
 But what else could I learn?
 Did they just get lucky and stumble on a pleasant way of life by chance?
 Are there other cultures that live or lived in similarly beautiful ways that I could learn from?

 <div style="break-after:page"></div>